The next SHOW OF THE YEAR will take place over the weekend

 Help the Aged has also been a recipient of major funds, with a quarter of a million pounds donated over the last 15 years.
 We now have 29 minibuses trundling around the UK each emblazoned with our logo.
 The rest of the money is allocated to charities suggested by members of the fancy, which includes many cancer charities and hospices.

-The Blackpool Show looks set to continue well into this millennium.
+The Blackpool Show is set to continue well into the future.
 I hope to see you there.

 History of the show

-The British Homing World Show of the Year was conceived back in 1972 when the then RPRA General Manager Len Lewis came up with the idea of a national pigeon show.
+The British Homing World Show of the Year was conceived back in 1972 when the then RPRA General Manager, Major Len Lewis, came up with the idea of a national pigeon show.
 With the assistance of fanciers in Nottinghamshire and Yorkshire a show was put on in 1973 at the Doncaster Racecourse complex.
 It was decided at the time that if any profit was made it would be given to charity.
 One of the stewards had a granddaughter who suffered from spina bifida and so, after the first show, a donation was made to the Association for Spina Bifida and Hydrocephalus (ASBAH).
 The show continued at Doncaster until 1977 when the Federation Colombophile Internationale asked the RPRA to host the International Olympiad.
 The size of the show meant that the committee had to find a larger venue and so the show moved to the Winter Gardens at Blackpool where it has remained.